 Extended amount of time in the sun can result in higher risks of skin cancer.
 That is the same with sunburns, more burns can damage skin cells making it easier for cancer to form.
 It is important to have regular checkups with your dermatologist, especially if you will be in the sun for a long time.

 Don’t ruin your summer and get screened for skin cancer.
 Make sure that you call Dr. Perri today to set up your consultation and screening.
-If you have additional questions about the skin conditions mentioned or have a concern regarding your current condition, fill out our web form or contact our team today!
+If you have additional questions about the skin conditions mentioned or have a concern regarding your current condition, contact our team today!
 Unsure if your insurance will cover your visit?
 Check out our insurance coverage page for a list of accepted insurance companies so you know beforehand if you’re covered.